microsoft/botbuilder-java/README.md

 This repository contains code for the Jasva version of the [Microsoft Bot Builder SDK](https://github.com/Microsoft/botbuilder).
 The Bot Builder SDK v4 is the latest SDK for building bot applications.
 It is in **Preview** state and is being actively developed.
 Production bots should continue to be developed using the [v3 SDK](https://github.com/Microsoft/BotBuilder/tree/master/CSharp).
 In addition to the Java SDK, Bot Builder supports creating bots in other popular programming languages like [.Net SDK](https://github.com/Microsoft/botbuilder-dotnet), [JavaScript](https://github.com/Microsoft/botbuilder-js), and [Python](https://github.com/Microsoft/botbuilder-python).

-To get started see the [wiki](https://github.com/Microsoft/botbuilder-java/wiki) for the v4 SDK.
+To get started see the [Azure Bot Service Documentation](https://docs.microsoft.com/en-us/azure/bot-service/?view=azure-bot-service-4.0) for the v4 SDK.

 ## Contributing